NaleRaphael/llama2.zig/docs/INSTALL.md

     $ cd tracy
     $ mkdir third_party && cd third_party
     $ git clone https://github.com/libcapstone/libcapstone
-    # (9a486f5 is the latest commit for me at this time, you can pick a stable tag)
+    # (9a486f5 is the latest commit for me at this moment, you can pick a stable tag)
     $ cd libcapstone && git checkout 9a486f5

     # 2. Build libcapstone and install artifacts to `build/dist`